mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 // equivalent to fontWeight: theme.typography.fontWeightLight
 ```

-The same can be achieved by ommiting the CSS property prefix `fontWeight`.
+The same can be achieved by omitting the CSS property prefix `fontWeight`.

 ```jsx
 <Box sx={{ fontWeight: 'light' }} />